 To receive Pre-ETS and be considered potentially eligible for VR services, an individual must meet only the definition of a student with a disability.
 The individual does not have to apply for VR services, unless the individual chooses to do so.
 The purpose of the potentially eligible designation is to give more students with disabilities the opportunity to participate in Pre-ETS.
 VR requirements are only applied for services provided to VR-eligible customers.
 The only VR requirements that are applied to potentially eligible individuals are informed choice, confidentiality, and access to the client assistance program (34 CFR §361.38, §361.52, and §361.56).
 Potentially eligible students are not subject to Basic Living Requirements or other cost sharing requirements.

-Note: Potentially eligible services may be authorized only on a multicustomer service authorization (MCSA).
-There is the potential for a single customer to be on an MCSA if it is for an independent, stand-alone service.
-For more information on MCSAs, refer to VRSM D-213-5: Multicustomer Purchases.

 Students who are potentially eligible may receive a single Pre-ETS or multiple Pre-ETS according to their need and desire to participate.
 Providing or purchasing Pre-ETS for potentially eligible students is not intended to be an avenue to circumvent the VR process, and at some point, a potentially eligible individual may need VR services that Pre-ETS cannot fund, such as durable medical equipment or tuition.
-Generally, and as a best practice after the provision or purchase of a Pre-ETS, the TVRC or VR counselor assigned to a potentially eligible case as the point of contact should counsel and provide the student with appropriate information related to the following options:
+Generally, and as a best practice after the provision or purchase of a Pre-ETS, the TVRC or VR counselor assigned to a potentially eligible case should counsel and provide the student with appropriate information related to the following options:

 The individual may continue as a student who is potentially eligible and able to access additional Pre-ETS;